Skip to main content

 We got about 45 minutes of run time out of the Greenworks Pro, which is plenty to clear a typical driveway.
 As with most electric snow shovels, this isn’t for deep snowfalls, but it easily handled six inches of simulated sloppy snow.

 The Greenworks Pro weighs in at a hefty 15 pounds.
 Fortunately, that weight is well distributed.
-The large battery balances the power head as long as you have the adjustable top handle in the right spot.
+The large battery balances the power head as long as the adjustable top handle is in the right spot.
 Even with good balance, that weight might become a problem after a long shoveling session.

 This is a relatively pricey product, but if you want rugged construction and a solid run time without the hassle of a cord, the Greenworks Pro is an excellent choice.